 It's easy to use the NAU7802 with Python or CircuitPython, and the CedarGrove CircuitPython NAU7802 module.
-This module allows you to easily write Python code that reads the value from the NAU7802 ADC.
+This module allows you to easily write Python code that reads the value from the NAU7802 ADC with a strain gauge.

 You can use this sensor with any CircuitPython microcontroller board or with a computer that has GPIO and Python thanks to Adafruit_Blinka, our CircuitPython-for-Python compatibility library.